Mobile Impurity in a Two-Leg Bosonic Ladder: Numerical solution

 \subsection{Zero momentum regime}

-We show the Green's function of the impurity in the anti-symmetric and symmetric modes $|G_a(p,t)|, |G_s(p,t)|$ at momentum $p=0$ in Fig.~\ref{fig:sym_asym_green_function} on semi-log and log-log scales, we find that $|G_s(0,t)|$ decays as a power-law which is similar to one observed in one-dimensional motion of the impurity in a two-leg bosonic ladder \cite{ Naushad_Ladder_Impurity}.
-However, the Green's function of the impurity in the anti-symmetric mode shows an exponential decay.
+We show the Green's function of the impurity in the antisymmetric and symmetric modes $|G_a(p,t)|, |G_s(p,t)|$ at momentum $p=0$ in Fig.~\ref{fig:sym_asym_green_function_t_0_5_U_1_0} and Fig.~\ref{fig:sym_asym_green_function} on semi-log and log-log scales, we find that $|G_s(0,t)|$ decays as a power-law which is similar to one observed in one-dimensional motion of the impurity in a two-leg bosonic ladder \cite{ Naushad_Ladder_Impurity}.
+However, the Green's function of the impurity in the antisymmetric mode shows a power-law decay at small $t_{\perp \text{imp}}=0.5$ as shown in Fig.~\ref{fig:sym_asym_green_function_t_0_5_U_1_0}, which is in agreement with our LCE findings while for large $t_{\perp \text{imp}}=3.0$, it shows an exponential decay (shown in Fig.~\ref{fig:sym_asym_green_function}).

 For the parameters used in these two figures the gap in the antisymmetric sector is $\Delta_a=.33 t_b$.
 This value of the impurity-bath interaction corresponds to the regime of weak coupling for which a comparison with the analytical results of Sec.~\ref{sec:analytic} is meaningful.
 The comparison of the numerical results with the analytical results (\ref{eq:2eq30}) is shown in Fig.~\ref{fig:exponent_sym_asym_green_function}.
-The numerical analysis thus fully confirms that in this regime the $G_s(0,t)$ and $G_a(0,t)$ decay as power-law and exponentially, respectively.
+The numerical analysis thus fully confirms that in this regime the $G_s(0,t)$ and $G_a(0,t)$ decay as power-law and exponentially, respectively for large $t_{\perp\text{imp}}=3$.
 To further analyze the data we fit the numerical results to the form